-We work with a range of environmental, socio-economic and technical specialists, while striving to balance concerns and feedback from the public, project specialists, stakeholder groups, and indigenous communities and organizations in order to achieve consensus amongst a project team with a range of specialties on the final preferred route of a transmission project.
+We work with a range of environmental, socio-economic and technical specialists, while striving to balance concerns and feedback from the Indigenous communities, landowners, project specialists, interested parties, and the public in order to achieve consensus amongst a project team with a range of specialities on the final preferred route of a transmission project.
 The route is considered final once approved by the regulator.

-How do we incorporate public and Indigenous perspectives on route selection?
+How do we incorporate landowner, Indigenous communities, interested parties and the public perspectives during route selection?